 Introduction to Atropos

-Atropos is published three times a year: spring, summer/autumn and winter.
-Generally these issues appear at the end of April, August and January respectively.
+Atropos is published three times a year: spring, summer and autumn.
 Each issue contains eight colour plates featuring topical insects, identification shots and habitats.
 Occasional specimen plates are included to illustrate identification articles.
 An annual Migration Review is additionally published in the winter, which contains the popular Reports from Coastal Stations, and the Migrant Dragonflies and Rarer Immigrant and Adventive Moths reviews, analysing the most significant events of the preceding year.

 The Atropos team:

 Assistant Editor Sean Clancy